boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/stacked-area-chart.md

 ### Show Value Labels

-This allows you to toggle the visibility of value labels.
+This feature allows you to switch the visibility of value labels.

 ![Show Value Labels](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-value-labels.png)

-If you Disable `Show Value Labels` properties, the dependent properties, which are **color**, **Value label position**, **Value label rotation** and **Value label suffix** will be hidden.
+If you disable the `Show Value Labels` properties, the dependent properties, which are **color**, **Value label position**, **Value label rotation** and **Value label suffix** will be hidden.

 ![Show value label](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-label.png)

 #### Customize

-This allows you to customize the toggle visibility of value labels in each series.
+This feature allows you to customize the visibility of value labels in each series.

 ![Show Value Labels Customize](/static/assets/visualizing-data/visualization-widgets/images/stacked-area-chart/show-value-labels-customize.png)